Lassie: Elizabeth Gaskell short story

 An early depiction of Lassie is found in British writer Elizabeth Gaskell's 1859 short story "The Half-brothers".
 In the story, Lassie is described as a female collie with "intelligent, apprehensive eyes" who rescues two half-brothers who are lost and dying in the snow.
 When the younger brother can no longer carry on, elder brother Gregory, Lassie's master, ties a handkerchief around Lassie's neck and sends her home.
 Lassie arrives home, and leads the search party to the boys.
 When they arrive Gregory is dead, but his younger half-brother is saved.
 Thus, Gaskell apparently originated the character Lassie and, at the same time, defined the "Lassie saves the day" storyline that is the essence of subsequent Lassie tales.

-World War I incident

-According to writer Nigel Clarke in the "Shipwreck Guide to Dorset and South Devon", the original Lassie that inspired so many films and television episodes was a rough-haired crossbreed who saved the life of a sailor during World War I.